23 May 10 Reasons to Use Parchment Paper

 I’ve been using PaperChef for a couple of years now.
 They recently sent me some samples to try out.
 I obliged.
-While it’s not ideal for letter-writing, parchment is indispensable in my kitchen.
+While it’s not for letter-writing, parchment is indispensable in my kitchen.
 It’s right up there with my microplane and beloved French rolling pin.
 Here are 10 reasons I believe parchment products deserves a spot in your cramped pantry.

 - It’s user-friendly: Ignore the watermark.
 It’s branding, not an indication of which side to use.
 Unlike aluminum foil, either side is the right side.
 As far as handling goes, if you can tear off a sheet of aluminum foil or waxed paper, you can deal with parchment.
 PaperChef makes pre-cut sheets.
 If these appeal, be sure to check your pan size first.
 The sheets don’t fit my pans, but are still very handy for counter work.

 - It’s compostable: Our municipality earmarks waxed paper for landfill.
 Parchment paper, however, can be disposed of with the compostables.
 I feel no guilt tossing used parchment into the green bin.
 Plastic wrap on the other hand?
 I apologize to future generations.

 - It’s reusable: As long as the item you’re cooking isn’t too wet, you can get a second or even third use out of a sheet of parchment.
 Think kale chips, cookies and granola.
 Fish?
 Not so much.